coreos/docs/os/cluster-architectures.md

 For small clusters, between 3-9 machines, running etcd on all of the machines allows for high availability without paying for extra machines that just run etcd.

-Getting started is easy &mdash; a single Container Linux config can be used to provision all machines on your cloud-provider.
+Getting started is easy &mdash; a single CL Config can be used to provision all machines on your cloud provider.

 ### Configuring the machines

 For more information on getting started with this architecture, see the CoreOS documentation on [supported platforms][coreos-supported].
 These include [Amazon EC2][coreos-ec2], [Openstack][coreos-openstack], [Azure][coreos-azure], [Google Compute Platform][coreos-gce], [bare metal iPXE][coreos-bm], [Digital Ocean][coreos-do], and many more community supported platforms.

-Boot the desired number of machines with the same Container Linux config and discovery token.
-The Container Linux config specifies which services will be started on each machine.
+Boot the desired number of machines with the same CL Config and discovery token.
+The CL Config specifies which services will be started on each machine.

 ## Easy development/testing cluster